brillout/goldpage/docs/csr-vs-ssr.template.md

 # Client-side Rendering (CSR) VS Server-side Rendering (SSR)

 > :warning:
-> You do not need to know what CSR and SSR mean and
+> You do not need to know what CSR and SSR is and
 > you do not need to read this document in order to use Goldpage.
-> We recommend to start writing a prototype first and to learn about CSR and SSR later.
+> And we recommend that you start writing a prototype first and learn about CSR and SSR later.

-In a nutshel,
-*Client-Side Rendering* (CSR) denotes the practice of rendering an app in the browser (to the DOM), and *Server-Side Rendering* (SSR) denotes the practice of rendering an app to HTML (on the server).

-> :information_source:
+> :warning:
 > This document assumes that you are familiar with CSR,
 > SSR,
 > `renderToDom`,